n-crespo/nvim-markdown/README.md

 # Nvim Markdown

-Fork of [vim-markdown](https://github.com/plasticboy/vim-markdown) with extra functionality.
+Fork of a fork of [vim-markdown](https://github.com/plasticboy/vim-markdown) with extra functionality.

+Notable changes:
+- `<CR>` doesn't create links in normal mode
+- that's it.

 ## Installation